briancappello/flask-unchained/docs/how-flask-unchained-works.rst

 Bundle.before/after_init_app
 ----------------------------

-The most obvious place you can hook into the app factory is with your :class:`~flask_unchained.bundles.Bundle` subclass, for example:
+The most obvious place you can hook into the app factory is with your :class:`~flask_unchained.Bundle` subclass, for example:

 .. code-block::